 Youth Progress Index

 The Youth Progress Index (YPI) is a data-driven tool designed to assess the quality of life for young people globally.
-Drawing on robust global data and the proven methodology of the Social Progress Index, the YPI offers a detailed look into the wellbeing of youth in more than 153 countries.
+Drawing on robust global data and the proven methodology of the Social Progress Index, the YPI offers a detailed look into the wellbeing of youth in more than 169 countries from 2011 to 2024 using 61 social outcome indicators.

 See the results

 The Youth Progress Index (YPI) is a data-driven tool designed to assess the quality of life for young people globally.
-Drawing on robust global data and the proven methodology of the Social Progress Index, the YPI offers a detailed look into the wellbeing of youth in more than 153 countries.
+Drawing on robust global data and the proven methodology of the Social Progress Index, the YPI offers a detailed look into the wellbeing of youth in more than 169 countries from 2011 to 2024 using 61 social outcome indicators.

 See the results